Resistance can take one of two forms in athletic training: constant resistance or variable resistance.

 - providing exercise variety during workouts

-- assisting in the rehabilitation of an injury by using a lower starting resistance and gradually increasing it throughout the exercise
+- assisting in the rehabilitation of an injury because it allows a lower starting resistance weight that gradually increases throughout the exercise

 If you wish to learn more about Variable Resistance Training and its advantages, click on the links below.

-To begin incorporating Variable Resistance Training into your workout program, you’ll need either some resistance bands or tubes or a set of chains to add to your free weight system.
-However, if you are looking for a more complete training system, take a look at our GX Activity Trainer Series of multigyms.
-They include a patented Hybrid Weight System which allows users to easily choose between Constant Resistance or several levels of VRT thanks to the included Resistance Tubes that can be added or removed as desired.
+If you wish to get started incorporating Variable Resistance Training into your workout program, you’ll need either some resistance bands or tubes or a set of chains to add to your free weight system.
+Alternatively, if you are looking for a more complete training system, check out our GX Activity Trainer Series of multigyms.
+With the patented Hybrid Weight System, users can easily choose between Constant Resistance or several levels of Variable Resistance Training thanks to the included Resistance Tubes that can be added or removed as desired.